neo-project/docs/docs/en-us/develop/tool/sdk/monitor.md

 ## Getting NEP-5 contract information

-NEP17 is an asset standard for Neo3, such as NEO and GAS, both of which are assets based on NEP17 native contract.
+NEP17 is an asset standard for Neo N3, such as NEO and GAS, both of which are assets based on NEP17 native contract.
 You can invoke  `Nep17API`  to get the name, mark, decimal place, and amount of the NEP17 contract.

 ```c#
 // get nep17 token info